San Pedro del Paraná: Health and education

 The Catholic University offers careers as History, Mathematics and Accountants.
 They are also empowered subsidiaries of the Polytechnic University of Paraguay and artists and the UTCD.

-The Centro Social Alicia Elisa Lynch was founded in 1953 which gathers the society of San Pedro del Paraná.
+The Centro Social Alicia Elisa Lynch, founded in 1953, gathers the society of San Pedro del Paraná.

 Notable people

 San Pedro del Paraná is the birthplace of poet, musician and political Paraguayan Epifanio Mendez Fleitas, who left deep scars on their way through life.
 Passionate about politics, came to occupy positions of public importance.

 Mendez Fleitas was also a great poet and composer.
-Some of his musical works were, Serenata, Che Jazmín and Che mbo'eharépe.
+Some of his musical works were Serenata, Che Jazmín and Che mbo'eharépe.

 Gregorio Cabrera was born here too.

 In this district was born the current elected president, Fernando Lugo whose period will be until 2013.

 City Hall

 At present, its mayor is Mr. Sixto Ramon Figueredo from the PLRA party for the period 2006 to 2010.

 Surface

 The District of San Pedro del Paraná covers an area of 1,421 km^{2} of territorial extension, with a total population by the year 2008 of 34,742 inhabitants.